njegg/mijavco/README.md

 # mijavco

-> Work in progress compiler and virtual machine for a simple C/MicroJava like language
+> Compiler and a virtual machine for a simple C/MicroJava like language

 MicroJava is a simple language made by H. Mössenböck for a Compiler Construction course whose materials were used in